An intersectional framework for counterfactual fairness in risk prediction: Discussion

 \section{Discussion}

 In this paper we proposed tools for measuring intersectional, counterfactual unfairness in risk prediction models.
-We built on work by \cite{mishlerFairnessRiskAssessment2021a}, who developed the counterfactual equalized odds framework in the context of a single protected characteristic.
-We proposed three novel counterfactual unfairness metrics that accommodate multiple intersecting protected characteristics and are valid in contexts where a risk score is used to guide treatment.
-We demonstrated how multiple measures of fairness, e.g. our three new metrics, are needed to fully diagnose a model.
-We defined the \emph{unfairness value ("u-value")} to summarize the overall unfairness of a model according to our metrics and developed a full set of inference tools to determine the extent of unfairness.
+We proposed three novel counterfactual unfairness metrics that accommodate multiple intersecting protected characteristics and are valid in contexts where a risk score is used to guide treatment, and we developed a full set of inference tools for our metrics.
+We defined the \emph{unfairness value ("u-value")} to summarize the relative extremity of unfairness compared to a hypothetical, perfectly fair model.
+While we applied the u-value to our intersectional, counterfactual metrics, the permutation test and user-defined threshold we propose could easily be applied to any unfairness metrics, providing a simple tool for practitioners to assess the fairness of a risk model using desired metrics.